 The collection.
 German art from Kiefer to Henning

-This summer, Museum Boijmans Van Beuningen will be exhibiting the enormous painting ‘Wohin wir uns wenden im Gewitter der Rosen, ist die Nacht mit Dornen erhellt’ (1998) by Anselm Kiefer.
-This piece is almost 4 metres high and 8 metres long and is being shown as part of the exhibition ‘The collection.
-German art from Kiefer to Henning’ which offers a cross section of German painting from the museum’s own collection, supplemented with several important works that are on long-term loan to the museum.
+In the summer of 2012 the exhibition ‘The collection.
+German art from Kiefer to Henning’ was on show in Museum Boijmans Van Beuningen.
+The exhibition offered a cross section of German painting from the museum’s own collection, supplemented with several important works that are on long-term loan to the museum.

 German painting in the museum collection

 Museum Boijmans Van Beuningen can boast an interesting selection of German art, mainly paintings.
 Important acquisitions in this area were made during the period that Wim Beeren was director.
 From his appointment in 1978, he concentrated largely on work by American artists, but also carefully followed European trends.

 Beeren appointed designer and collector Martin Visser as head curator for modern and contemporary art.
 Visser carefully followed the developments in the area of new expressive painting in Germany (and farther afield) and between 1978 and 1983 acquired many important paintings.
 Some of these you can see in this exhibition, including works by A.R.
 Penck, Sigmar Polke, Markus Lüpertz, Jörg Immendorff and Georg Baselitz.